DBCDK/bibdk_autocomplete/README.md

-bibdk_about_author
+bibdk_autocomplete
 ==================

-Select and configure search form elements for use with open_autocomplete
+Select and configure search form elements for use with autocomplete